Discover more from Hardcore Software by Steven Sinofsky

 Please keep the feedback rolling in.
 This post concludes with shipping Office 97.
 It represents the end of the first era of the PC, where the focus was on features, retail consumers, tech enthusiasts, and mostly just getting stuff to work and shipping.
 The next couple of chapters represent a major shift in the PC as the focus turns to the enterprise business and the primary customer the business itself and professional IT.

 Office96 was quickly becoming the biggest slip to an Office or Apps release in years, and that was extraordinarily disappointing.
-We reached our Zero Bug Bounce milestone (ZBB, because for a brief moment the product would bounce around a mythical zero bug count) in July 1996, and that was great, but we were also behind our original schedule by months and we knew there was no way to catch up.
+We reached our Zero Bug Bounce milestone (ZBB, because for a brief moment the product would bounce around a mythical zero bug count) in July 1996, and that was great.
+We were also behind our original schedule by months, and we knew there was no way to catch up.
 We needed more time.
 We felt like shit.

-I did not always go to lunch in the building 17 cafeteria but happened to go to down one summer day around this time.
+I did not always go to lunch in the building 17 cafeteria but happened to go one summer day.
 I was waiting to pay, holding my two slices of Marriott cheese pizza, when I heard, “SINOFSKY!
 SINOFSKY!
 WHAT DO YOU MEAN YOU ARE CHANGING THE FILE FORMATS??
 WE CAN’T DO THAT!”

 SteveB was yelling across the cafeteria at me, and all of a sudden, I felt like a few hundred people got quiet and were watching to see how I reacted.
 His voice seemed to come from everywhere, so it took me a moment to locate him.
 A 10-minute conversation followed that started in earnest as he made his way toward me about the reality that Office 97, as it had been officially named, had a whole new architecture with loads of new features for document creation like drawing and fancy Word tables, animations in PowerPoint, and new charts with top-notch graphics in Excel.
 Word and Excel changed the file formats to support these features.
-A changed file format meant that what to a customer was FOO.DOC or FOO.XLS on disk was only compatible with the version of the app that created the file, or a new version.
+A changed file format meant a customer file such as FOO.DOC or FOO.XLS on disk was only compatible with the version of the app that created the file, or a newer version.
 Trying to open FOO.DOC created with Word 97 on a Word 6.0 setup would give an inscrutable error message.
 This message would often terrify the user into thinking they had a corrupt file or the computer had eaten all their work.
-All of this horrible experience was perfectly normal for state-of-the-art software.
+This horrible experience was perfectly normal for state-of-the-art software.
 I kid you not.

 Well, it turned out that the strategy of not changing the file formats in Office 95 (at least for Word and Excel) was a huge hit with the field sales force.
 So much so that they thought it was our new strategy to maintain the same file formats forever.
 When, in fact, we thought of 95 as the exception and only way to sync up with Windows 95—we had spent a ton of creative energy arriving at sellable features that did not require a file format change but were severely constrained in doing so.